The 10 Languages With the Most Economic Benefits

 5. German

-German language learning can put you in touch with 120 million native speakers and a second-language community of millions more people.
+German language learning can connect you with 120 million native speakers and a second-language community of millions more people.
 German is one of six official working languages of the United Nations and 23 official languages in the European Union.
 In addition to its importance in Europe, German is becoming more important as an international language: It’s widely taught at universities around Asia, including China and Japan, as well as South Korea.
 Language of Origin With 870 million native speakers, Mandarin Chinese is the most widely spoken native language globally.
-Brazil’s native language is Portuguese, which was brought to the country by Portuguese invaders.
+Brazil’s native language is Portuguese, which Portuguese invaders brought to the country.

 6. Japanese